simoninns/yarnarama/README.md

 ## Printing instructions
 The model has been printed and tested on the Prusa MK3S/MMU2S printer using Prusament PETG filament.
 All parts fit the standard print bed.

+You will need:

+* 5x M3x5.7 threaded inserts (heat-set)
+* 5x M3x10mm screws
-You will need 5x M3x5.7 threaded inserts (along with 5 M3x10mm screws) and 1x 608-2Z ball bearing.
-The base is weighted using 5x M20 washers (DIN9021 - id=22, od=60, h=3.5).
+* 1x 608-2Z ball bearing
+* 5x M20 washers (DIN9021 - id=22, od=60, h=3.5).
+* 5x 13mm stick-on feet

 When mounting the washers in the base it is advisable to pad any gap at the top of the bearings to stop them moving around.
-Some foam tape or small bits of foam will work well.
+Some foam tape or small bits of loose foam will work well.

 ### Recommended print settings